 Only pay tax when sold.

-Qualifying disposition: only pays tax as long term capital gain (or loss) based on sale price and the option purchase price, not as compensation.
+• Qualifying disposition: Taxes are levied only on the long-term capital gain (or loss), which is the difference between the sale price and the option purchase price, and not as compensation.

 Example 1: